-Joseph studied for his law degree at the Birmingham City University, obtaining a 2:1 degree classification.
+Joseph studied law at the Birmingham City University, obtaining a 2:1 degree classification.
 He completed his Legal Practice Course at the University of Law in Birmingham, achieving a Commendation on the course.

 Joseph began his legal career at Waldrons Solicitors, starting as a Trainee Solicitor in 2008.
-He did seats in Personal Injury, Family Law, Criminal Law, and finally in Medical Negligence.
+He did seats in Personal Injury, Family Law, Criminal Law and Medical Negligence.
 He enjoyed the work involved in Medical Negligence, and chose to qualify into that area of law.

 After gaining experience at Waldrons, Joseph moved to Bevan Brittan, a Top 100 national law firm.
 He worked in their Birmingham office and was promoted to an Associate, representing Defendant NHS Trusts and defending medical negligence claims.
 The experience and insight he gained at Bevan Brittan was extremely useful, as it now allows Joseph a more rounded view of a claim.
 He is able to assess the strength of claims being investigated, as well as have a better perspective of any potential weaknesses too.
 As well as having insight into Claimants’ concerns, he can appreciate the difficulties that poorly investigated claims can cause to NHS clinicians.